irbujam/ss_log_event_monitor/README.md

           - plotting performance
           - rewards and misses
   - Auto-refresh custom timer set-up with ability to change value in config without restarting the script (currently works in console mode only)
+  - New: Separate alert notification timer set-up with ability to change value in config without restarting the script (currently works in console mode only)
   - Local Time Zone display
   - Display subspace advanced CLI latest github version